 Net metering allows you to reduce your monthly electricity costs by generating your own electricity from a renewable energy source.

-Please refer to Ontario Regulation 541 (O.Reg.
-541) for more information.
+Refer to Ontario Regulation 541 (O.Reg.
+541) section 8 for more information.

 What is the delivery charge for the electricity that I generate?
 Is it fixed or variable?